Colocasia: In South Asia

 In Himachal Pradesh, in northern India, taro corms are known as ghandyali in Mandi districts, and the plant is also known as kachalu in the Kangra district.
 The dish called patrodu is made using taro leaves rolled with corn or gram flour and boiled in water.
 Another dish, pujji is made with mashed leaves and the trunk of the plant and ghandyali or taro corms are prepared as a separate dish.
 In Shimla, a pancake-style dish, called patra or patid, is made using gram flour.

-In art
+In culture

 In the Levant, Colocasia has been in use since the time of the Byzantine Empire.
-The leaves are shown in mosaics from Israel as a platform, such as a plate or bowl, for serving of fruit to eat.
+The leaves are shown in mosaics from Palestine as a platform, such as a plate or bowl, for serving of fruit to eat.
 For example, at the Kursi church mosaic.